After successfully completing this course, the student can:

 Secondly, one or more of the following three research approaches will be followed:

 1. For a measurement-based approach the student will collect traces or use existing traces or databases, e.g., TCP/IP (header) traces, Netflow traces or OpenINTEL..

 2. Also a simulation-based approach can be chosen, using tools (such as NS2, OMNET++, etc.); this allows for studying systems that are not yet built, hence, that cannot be measured upon.

 3. Analytical methods for performance and dependability evaluation may also be considered, especially if very new design alternatives or feasibility studies are considered.

 Whatever choice of approach/es, further literature should be studied regarding the methods to be employed for the analysis, and tools might be studied (installation, practical experience gathering, etc.).

-Third, a practical performance/dependability analysis should be performed, for the chosen system, and the chosen approach/es.
-Results to be obtained will be used to analyze quantitative system properties, such as throughput,delay, loss probabilities, reliability, availability and energy usage.
+Third, a practical security/performance/dependability analysis should be performed, for the chosen system, and the chosen approach/es.
+Results to be obtained will be used to analyze system properties.
 Note that also the comparison of results obtained with different approaches does yield valuable insights.
-The purpose of the performed analysis is to understand, for example, dependability dependence between network components, occurrence of rare events, quality of service-provisioning of access links, admission control for fixed and mobile networks, TCP/IP or HTTP or WLAN usage in practice, etc.
+The purpose of the performed analysis is to understand, for example, dependability dependence between network components, occurrence of rare events, quality of service-provisioning of access links, admission control for fixed and mobile networks, TCP/IP or HTTP or WLAN usage in practice, vulnerability of systems etc.

 The fourth part of the course is writing a research report.
 We aim for a style of reporting that allows submission of a research paper to a suitable workshop or conference.